MuriloUnten/distributed-sales/README.md

 Alternatively, you may use your own broker.
 However, the default ports and credentials are expected.
-Furthermore, a virtual host called `promocoes` is also expected.
+Furthermore, a virtual host called `assignment1` is also expected.

 ## Cryptographic keys